Helping provide routes out of prostitution for women in Tower Hamlets

-The Axis Foundation’s donation of £5,000 supports Beyond the Streets’ Door of Hope.
-This project offers hope, support and routes out of prostitution for women involved in the London Borough of Tower Hamlets in East London.
+In 2019, The Axis Foundation’s first donation of £5,000 supported Beyond the Streets’ Door of Hope.
+This project offers hope, support and routes out of prostitution for women in the London Borough of Tower Hamlets in East London.

 More About Beyond the Streets

 For over 20 years Beyond the Streets have been working with women experiencing sexual exploitation as they journey to safer, heathier and happier lives.
 As a specialist charity they have an in-depth understanding of the complexity’s women face, the underlying causes of entry, and the multiple barriers to exiting.
 Working directly with women, the Door of Hope project provides a safe space for the women’s voices to be heard and for them to receive support and advocacy via specialist Women’s Support Workers.
 Using a trauma-informed, person-centred model, women can process feelings and safety plan whilst increasing their confidence and self-agency, so they themselves can identify their own needs and devise their own journeys to a future where they can thrive.

 Alongside the Door of Hope project, Beyond the Street delivers a remote, UK-wide, free and confidential call-back service, Beyond Support, that also provides support and advocacy to women involved in selling sex.
 In both projects they work with local, specialist services to provide holistic and accessible support for women.
 They also run an affiliate network for 35+ other organisations who work within the theme; develop and deliver training for the third sector and statutory professionals; as well as create practitioner resources and reports that are uniquely informed by up-to-date research, lived experience and practitioner experience.
 This is all with the aim of reducing stigma and barriers to support services, and to create much needed systemic change so no women are compelled to sell sex due to poverty, coercion, or violence.